TommyGymer/Flight-Sim/Analysis.md

 ---
 - OpenGL based rendering with C++/C#
 - Using prebaked physics to remove the need for real time CFD
+- GLFW input (or XInput for extra compatibility) API
+- Models stored and loaded from a custom file format

 #### Limitations of implementation
 - Fairly resource intensive due to the full frame rate rendering